wp-plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 3. Got to `Options`, `Facebook Open Graph Tags` to set it up

 == Changelog ==

+= 1.1.2 =
+* Fix: Specific post image was not working properly
+* Added a "Clear field" button to the specific post image options box
+* When the homepage is set as a static page, the "homepage description" section on the settings page will reflect that

 = 1.1.1 =
 * Fix: a debug var_dump was left uncommented